AntonJansen96/gmx_ph_gpu/docs/dev-manual/build-system.rst

    If ``OFF`` (the default), all detection is skipped and the manual cannot be built.

-   ..
-TODO: Consider if this is really necessary, or if we could just use
+   .. todo:: Consider if this is really necessary, or if we could just use
       GMX_DEVELOPER_BUILD.

 .. cmake:: GMX_BUILD_TARBALL